 David and Goliath, in a nutshell, says that advantages are not always advantages and disadvantages can instead become our strengths.

-I didn’t find the double edge of the advantages particularly inspiring, but I like the message around using our weaknesses as our strengths (something I talk about in Overcoming Limiting Beliefs).
+I didn’t find the Gladwell particularly insightful here, but I like the message of using our weaknesses as our strengths (something I talk about in leveraging pain and failure).

 From a mindset perspective of turning obstacle into advantages, I preferred The Obstacle is The Way.

 But overall, David and Goliath has lots of great insight, some of which also very inspirational.

 And of course, Gladwell knows how to write.
 All his books have been NYT best sellers, so you can definitely learn how to write a successful book and how to tell a story.